CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     );
     ```

-31. Select the **Home Screen (1)** and click **Play (2)**.
+30. Select the **Vote Screen (1)** and click **Play (2)**.

     ![](images/2123.png)

-33. You can view how it looks on a phone screen by using the emulator.
+31. You can view how it looks on a phone screen by using the emulator.

      ![](images/2124.png)

-34. Drag one of the topic items and drop it in a different location.
+32. Drag one of the topic items and drop it in a different location.

      ![](images/L02/image49.png)

-35. The drag/drop should work as expected.
+33. The drag/drop should work as expected.

-36. Close the preview.
+34. Close the preview.

-37. Click **Publish**.
+35. Click **Publish**.

     ![](images/L02/publish.png)

-38. Select **Publish this version** and wait for the publish to be completed.
+36. Select **Publish this version** and wait for the publish to be completed.

     ![](images/2125.png)

-39. You may **close** the canvas app studio.
+37. You may **close** the canvas app studio.

 ## Exercise 3 – Add Code Component to Solution